• Home

 “The sense of partnership is missing.
 Modi and his ministers do not have an organic relationship with the bureaucrats,” said the civil servant in the home ministry.

-To be sure, some other significant governments worldwide often face a series of departures and changes, especially when the first-term morphs into a second term.
+To be sure, some other significant governments worldwide often face a series of departures and changes, especially when the first term morphs into a second term.

 Also, just because an official talks about quitting doesn’t mean they will.

 But in India, officials in the prime minister’s office are hand-picked for loyalty and tend to stay if the administration is re-elected.
-Pollsters say that Modi’s BJP-led alliance is tipped to win a slim majority in the April-May general election.
+Pollsters say Modi’s BJP-led alliance is tipped to win a slim majority in the April-May general election.

 Amit Shah, a close aide of Modi and the head of the BJP, in a closed-door meeting attended by two ministers in February, said bureaucrats continued to suffer from “communist romanticism”, a reference to the alleged influence of the left-leaning Congress opposition party on the bureaucrats.
-The ministers, who spoke to Reuters, declined to be identified.
+The ministers who spoke to Reuters declined to be identified.

 DISCONNECT WITH RULING PARTY